AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-21-ES6#10-generators.md

 ## What is a Generator ?

-A generator function is a function that we can start and stop, for an indefinite amount of time and restart, with the possibility of passing additional data at a later point in time.
+A generator function is a function that we can start and stop, for an indefinite amount of time, and restart with the possibility of passing additional data at a later point in time.

 To create a generator function we write like this: